 Drink plenty of fluids

 Constipation can also be caused by not drinking enough fluids, particularly water.
 Aim to drink at least 1.6 litres of fluid a day if you’re a woman and 2 litres a day if you’re a man (that’s about eight and 10 glasses).
-All drinks count, but water, milk and fruit juices are the healthiest, says the NHS.
-At the same time, try to avoid drinking too much alcohol and caffeine, which is found in tea, coffee and caffeinated soft drinks.
+All drinks count, including water, lower-fat milk and sugar-free drinks such as tea and coffee, says the NHS (iii).
+If you don’t like plain water, try sparkling water or add a slice of lemon or lime.

 Another way to prevent constipation is to exercise regularly.
 You should be trying to be moderately active for a total of 150 minutes a week (moderately active means you should be warm and slightly out of breath but still capable of carrying on a conversation).
 If you have a sedentary job or lifestyle, it’s also a good idea to try and sit down less by taking regular breaks to get up and walk around your home or place of work, since sitting for prolonged periods can put pressure on the rectum.